 - NRF – supports the UPF profile with the extended functionalities.
 The NRF also supports enhanced discovery with new query parameters for the UPF functionalities.

 - SMF – supports extended UPF discovery and selection based on required and/or desired UPF functionalities for the PDU Session.
+Supports providing PCF the required and/or desired functionalities according to UE subscription data (as received from UDM).
 The SMF also supports any N4 extensions for the proper UPF configuration for using the required and/or desired UPF functionalities.

-- UPF – supports extended UPF functionalities, their advertisement in UPF profile and/or N4 interface and their configuration if needed from the SMF via PFCP messages.
+- UPF – supports extended UPF functionalities, their advertisement in UPF profile (to NRF) and/or N4 interface (to SMF) and their configuration if needed from the SMF via PFCP messages.

 *** End of the changes ***